DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Marked symptoms of acute pancreatitis are pain in the upper abdomen, which is accompanied by an increase in pancreatic enzymes.
-Other symptoms are nausea and vomiting, meteorism, ascites, fever, hypotension and jaundice.
+Prominent symptoms of acute pancreatitis are upper abdominal pain associated with an increase in pancreatic enzymes.
+Other symptoms include nausea and vomiting, meteorism, ascites, fever, hypotension, jaundice, facial flushing.

 - Acute necrotizing pancreatitis, with total necrosis (lethality > 50%)